Dig deep into your past to create a winning educational leadership resume to showcase your leadership experience and relevant career accomplishments.

 Previous work experience is the core of any resume; personal experiences and accomplishments let you stand out from the other candidates.
 As a seasoned educator applying for a leadership position, it is essential to relate your skills and expertise to strategically chosen accomplishments.
 Going beyond strictly classroom experiences may be relevant.
 Have you held positions on professional committees or played an integral part in community outreach programs?

-In bullet point form, list your critical achievements in bullet point form—highlight successful results, notable educational benchmarks, and key objectives when creating your accomplishment points.
-Whenever possible, utilize numerical data to support your actions, and remember that all your experiences should be in reverse chronological order (most recent first).
+List your critical achievements in bullet point form.
+Highlight successful results, notable educational benchmarks, and key objectives when creating your accomplishment points.
+Whenever possible, utilize numerical data to support your actions.
+Remember that all your experiences should be in reverse chronological order (most recent first).

 A great way to develop your accomplishments is to use the acronym C.A.R.: Challenge – Action – Result.